 Whether they’re photographing the food for a menu, cookbook, or advertisement, the food needs to look perfect.

-There are actually a ton of ways that food stylists have made their food look too good to be true.
-Often times many food stylists won’t even use edible things to style the food.
+There are a ton of ways that food stylists have made their food look too good to be true.
+Often many food stylists won’t even use edible things to style the food.
 By using glue, toothpicks, shoe polish, anything to get the shot.

 2. Chief Listening Officer